2024 Michigan Democratic presidential primary: Candidates

+An Uncommitted option was also included on the ballot.
 Williamson suspended her campaign on February 8, following the Nevada primary.
 However, she was still listed on the ballot, and after finishing ahead of Phillips, she re-entered the race.

 Campaign for "uncommitted"

-In addition, an 'uncommitted' option appeared on the ballot.
-Any "uncommitted" delegate awarded to the Democratic National Convention would essentially be an "unpledged" superdelegate and free to support any candidate they chose.
+The option for "uncommitted" delegates to the Democratic National Convention would essentially award an "unpledged" superdelegate free to support any candidate they chose.
 Numerous activists and elected officials, including Dearborn Mayor Abdullah Hammoud and House Representative Rashida Tlaib, campaigned for voters to select the uncommitted option in protest of Biden's handling of the Gaza war.
 Some Armenian Americans also suggested voting uncommitted over Biden's actions involving the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 In response, the advocacy group Democratic Majority for Israel ran ads arguing that voting "uncommitted" would weaken Biden and support Donald Trump.
-Michigan governor Gretchen Whitmer stated that although she acknowledges the "pain" people feel about the war, she still encouraged people to vote for Biden because "any vote that's not cast for Joe Biden supports a second Trump term".
+Michigan governor Gretchen Whitmer stated that although she acknowledged the "pain" people feel about the war, she still encouraged people to vote for Biden because "any vote that's not cast for Joe Biden supports a second Trump term".